adobe/node-openwhisk-newrelic/README.md

 ```
 await metrics.send('EVENT_TYPE', customMetrics);
 ```

-Call activationFinished() to stop the agent when you are finished sending metrics.
+You MUST call `activationFinished()` to stop the agent when you are done sending metrics, or when your action is finishing.
 This will clear the action timeout that began when the class instance was defined.
 ```
 metrics.activationFinished();
 ```